The San Joaquin River

 Temperance Flat Dam would flood an incredible river gorge that the Bureau of Land Management (BLM) recommended for Wild & Scenic River protection in 2014.

 Despite the enormous price tag of at least $2.6 billion, according to the U.S. Bureau of Reclamation for its preferred alternative, the dam would only yield 70,000 acre-feet of water per year on average.
 That's less than 0.2% of California's annual water use.
-The 665-foot dam would be the second highest in California and it would be built at the upper end of Millerton Reservoir—literally creating a reservoir within a reservoir.
+The 665-foot dam would be the second highest in California, and it would be built at the upper end of Millerton Reservoir—literally creating a reservoir within a reservoir.
 For a river that already doesn't flow to the sea in most years, this project just doesn't pass the laugh test, but the destruction it would cause is no laughing matter.

 Bottom Line: This project would waste billions of public dollars to destroy an amazing river gorge for a tiny drop in the bucket.